fotofono

 September 9, 2011, 9:08 am

-Filed under: Andrew Lafkas, Bryan Eubanks, Cat Lamb, Jason Kahn, news, Radu Malfatti, Tucker Dulin
+Filed under: Andrew Lafkas, Bryan Eubanks, Catherine Lamb, Jason Kahn, news, Radu Malfatti, Tucker Dulin

 Summer is almost over – I am back in town, just in time to announce a fantastic Fotofono event this Monday, September 12.
 Two sets, with some of the best Ff’s usual suspects: Andrew Lafkas, Bryan Eubanks, and Tucker Dulin, who will be joined by Jason Kahn (with whom Bryan is touring the Southern U.S. and West coast) and Radu Malfatti (in town for the Amplify: stones festival).
 I am also excited to introduce to the Ff event series Cat Lamb, who is relocating to NY from the West coast.
 Cat is a woderful addition to this concert and to the NY experimental music community, and I would like to think of this event also as a welcome party in her honor.